Ryoo Seung-bum: Early life

 Ryoo Seung-bum was born in Asan, South Chungcheong Province.
-His family moved to Seoul, where he first studied at Jamjeon Elementary School, before moving back to a small town in South Chungcheong Province called Onyang, where he spent his middle school years.
+His family moved to Seoul, where he first attended Jamjeon Elementary School, before moving back to a small town in South Chungcheong Province called Onyang, where he spent his middle school years.
 He returned to Seoul to study at Daedong Technical High School, but dropped out before graduating.
-Ryoo later said he had a hard time finding the motivation to study, but acting would bring about an important change in his life, giving him something he could immerse himself into.
+Ryoo later said he had a hard time finding the motivation to study, but acting would bring about an important change in his life, giving him something he could immerse himself in.